 - LECTURING: If the primary purpose of the project is to teach or team-teach at least one full semester course, applicants will be required to submit course syllabi.

 - RESEARCH: If the primary purpose of the project is to conduct research, applicants will be required to submit a research bibliography.

 - LECTURING/RESEARCH: If the project will include significant portions of both lecturing and research as defined above, candidates will be required to outline both activities in their project statement, as well as submit course syllabi and a research bibliography.

-- Must be holders of an NUI degree and holders of either (i) a PhD or (ii) a Post-Doctoral Fellowship awarded by a constituent university i.e. UCD, UCC, NUI Galway, Maynooth University or another NUI member institution no earlier than 5 years previously, i.e. 2015;
+- Must be holders of one of the following: an NUI degree, a PhD or a Post-Doctoral Fellowship awarded by a constituent university i.e. UCD, UCC, University of Galway, Maynooth University or another NUI member institution no earlier than 5 years previously;

 - Must be an Irish citizen, or an E.U. citizen who has lived in the Republic of Ireland for 5+ years;

 - Should have a clear understanding of what it means to be a Fulbrighter;